HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Barrett and Susie Lagerquist- started sending me quilting books and magazines in 2019, while I was getting through the first round of my mom's big library and I'd started ordering books to fill in some holes mom had.
 They didn't just send me the books I ordered, but other stuff as well that they thought would be useful.
 It's 2020 now - and they're still sending me little gems!
 They clearly love books as much as I do, and have an extensive collection.
 I'm deeply grateful for their willingness to share it with everyone.

-Marian Lynn(In Memoriam)- Her loving daughter, Linda, passed on her mother's collection of "The Toy Trader" spanning from January 1954 to March 1972 to the bibliography.
+Marian Lynn(In Memoriam)- Her loving daughter, Linda, passed on her mother's collection of "The Toy Trader", spanning from January 1954 to March 1972, to the bibliography.
 Linda's words about her mother- "My mother was kind and generous.
 She started her first doll collection when she traveled through Europe with my Dad, and upon her return gave the collection to her friend’s daughter who was starting to collect dolls.
 Later she started collecting dolls again.
 She taught (us) her children to share and that good deeds are a reward in themselves.
 She would be happy to know that her collection of The Toy Trader Publication went to someone who will appreciate them."
 Linda is also a fellow tatter along with being an accomplished knitter and crocheter.
 Thank you for your generosity, and for allowing me to help keep memories of your mother's many kindnesses alive in thought and memory.
 It is an honor to acknowledge her living legacy - the family she clearly cherished.
 Best wishes to you and yours, Leigh

 Anitra Stone- Has been a mentor and friend for several years now - shoulda added her name to this list a long time ago for all the information she has hunted down for me and funneled my way.
 I'm so deeply grateful.
 I remember I was very excited to meet her for the first time.
 I already knew her for years, you see, from the eye-catching Captain's Wheel tatting pattern she published in my beloved "Workbasket"!
 She is a very talented designer we hope to encourage to put out her own books.
 Anyone who has seen her array of birds can attest.
 Her help with the tatting bibliography has been substantial and long running.
 Her friendship and patience have been deeply appreciated.
 Thank you.